pip-services/pip-services-docs/content/en/toolkit/recipes/configuring_connections/_index.md

 #### Update

 There are three main ways to update the value of a parameter previously defined.
 The first is to use any of the set methods available for the most common parameters with the new value as its input.
+For example, for the host, we could do:

 {{< tabsection >}}
   Not available